How satisfied are you with your appearance?

 Whether a teen, a young adult or a mid-life adult, it is crucial to take back ownership of your own body image, use your own or a flexible version of cultural norms and reclaim a way to feel personal acceptance and satisfaction.

 A crucial step is putting physical appearance into perspective as one aspect of your multi-dimensional self.
 There is little doubt that people will more readily respond to you and you will feel at your best if you are well groomed with good hygiene.
-That said, when you are in the zone of playing an instrument you love, preparing a special dinner that you never tried, winning the essay contest or making your friends laugh— you are more attractive than any media image.
+That said, when you are in the zone of playing an instrument you love, preparing a special dinner that you have never tried, winning the essay contest or making your friends laugh— you are more attractive than any media image.
 Who we are and how we look is a function of all of our talents and traits.

 An important way to change the anxiety, self-criticism and doubt we feel about our appearance is to change what we think, more specifically to clarify distortions.